polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/try-runtime.md

 - [`storage`][stateapi-storage-rustdocs]: A method which returns a storage value under the given key.
 - [`storage_key_paged`][stateapi-storage-keys-paged-rustdocs]: A method which returns the keys with prefix with pagination support.

-// TODO: Add about frame::Executor

 ## Usage

 The most common use case for `try-runtime` is with storage migrations and runtime upgrades.

+> **Tip:** Combine `try-runtime` with `fork-off-substrate` to test your chain before production.
+Use `try-runtime` to test your
+> chain's migration and its pre and post states.
+Then, use [`fork-off-substrate`][fork-off-gh] if you want to check that block
+> production continues fine after the migration, and do some other arbitrary testing.

 ### Calling into hooks from `OnRuntimeUpgrade`
 By default, there are two ways of defining a runtime upgrade in the runtime.
 The `OnRuntimeUpgrade` trait provides the [different methods][onruntimeupgrade-method-rustdocs] to achieve this.